 Admittedly, there will be some managers that will beat the market.
 You’ll see them announce their victories in the different financial press showing stellar returns and how their fund beat the market.
 Read the fine print.
 In most cases they will be announcing their returns before expenses, called gross returns.
 Look at net returns, after expenses, and the same managers have now underperformed the market or their benchmark.
 And if they’ve been lucky enough to really beat the market by a wide margin, in most cases the next year the fund is scraping the bottom of the barrel.

 In the long run your best bet is to simply buy and hold the market through passive management and index funds.
-Your expenses are less and you’re not paying someone to do something they can’t.A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
-If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+Your expenses are less and you’re not paying someone to do something they can’t.An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.